 Quitting drug use is like quitting any substances that make people happy – like television or snacks.
 Occasional slip-ups will occur as a person works their hardest to get clean.

 However, relapse can be extremely deadly.
-It’s very common for a patient who undergoes detox to die from relapse because their bodies are no longer used to having a large number of drugs inside of them.
+Patients can even die from relapse when their bodies are no longer used to having a large number of drugs inside of them.
 Overdosing is one of the most common killers in relapse scenarios.

 Why Do People Relapse?

 A relapse can be a difficult thing to understand at times.
-A patient has undergone detox, intensive addiction therapy, counseling, or may even be under medication.
+A patient has undergone intensive addiction therapy, counseling and may even be receiving medication-assisted treatment.
 Why did they go back?
 In fact, most relapses happen to patients when they’re fresh out of rehab (first year).

 Let’s look at some of the most common causes of relapse, and afterward discuss prevention techniques.

 - Lack of direction – When addicts are using, they are happy.
 When they are in therapy, they are trying to recover.
 When they leave rehab, they can sometimes find themselves in a plane of thought that puts them as a small fish in a big world.
 They don’t know what to do – a life without drugs doesn’t seem to be a life at all, and because there’s nothing better to do, they go back to using.

 To combat the risk of relapse, there are several measures to ensure they live a substance-free life.

 - Tell your friends and family – Letting people know you’re trying to get clean is a great way to have an accountability network in real life.
 Your friends and family will respect it and will no longer pressure you to take a drink every once in a while.